coderanger/coderanger.net/content/posts/chef-apt.md

 hire_me: Looking for help getting the most out of Chef?
 Check out my <a href="/training/">training</a> and <a href="/consulting/">consulting</a> services.
 ---

+**THIS IS DEPRECATED.**

+Chef Software now publishes releases via PackageCloud, which supports more direct usage as an apt (and yum) repository.
+See [https://packagecloud.io/chef/stable/install](https://packagecloud.io/chef/stable/install) for instructions on configuring the PackageCloud repositories.

+**/DEPRECATION WARNING**

 Do you love Chef?
 Do you hate `curl | bash` installations?
 Good news!

 ```bash